Secrets to Great Freehand Drawing Techniques

 Obviously, our schedules differ quite a bit, but it takes dedication and commitment to outgrow where we began.
 Learning to draw freehand is no different.

-Practice as frequently as you possibly can and as often as is practical for your daily schedule, whatever it looks like.
+Practice as frequently as you possibly can and as often as is practical for your daily schedule, whatever it looks like. making time for your art.

 Keep a sketchbook on hand that is set aside for just the freehand drawings and practice.
 Having a little dedicated space like this for freehand drawing is really rather useful.